sepsoh/telegram-proxy-collector/README.md

 - message text
 - inline button
 - url hrefed
-- and any messagw type in channel
+- and any message type in channel

 ## how to use :
 add `telegramProxyCollector.php` to your code like `example.php` and enjoy it !